zijievv/user-defaults-observation/README.md

 }
 ```

-⚠️ Note that when you use the `@ObservableUserDefaults(key:defaultValue:store)` macro, you need to add the `@ObservationIgnored` macro to the property.
+⚠️ Note that when you use the `@ObservableUserDefaults(key:store:)` macro, you need to add the `@ObservationIgnored` macro to the property.
 Otherwise, `@Observable` will generate accessors that conflict with `ObservableUserDefaults`.

 ## Installation